-And trying to reach or finally reaching the goals in terms of punctuality, stability, etc. boost the motivation of your staff.
+And trying to reach or finally reach the goals in terms of punctuality, stability, etc. boost the motivation of your staff.

 Although the human brain is brilliant in many ways, it lacks the potential to bring together cause and effect — at least if not directly and timely linked.
 Think about junk food: We all know that junk food is not healthy, but since the result is far in the future, we underestimate that).

-Again, showing the direct effect of employee’s work and reached goals will boost an employee’s motivation.
+Again, showing the direct effect of an employee’s work and reaching goals will boost an employee’s motivation.
 From experience, I can tell you it is unbelievable how hard people work to achieve them, for example, the punctuality goal of a day.